 In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers.
 This ASU amends the existing accounting standards for revenue recognition and is based on the principle that revenue should be recognized to depict the transfer of goods or services to a customer at an amount that reflects the consideration a company expects to receive in exchange for those goods or services.
-We will adopt this ASU as required on January 1, 2018, using the full retrospective method of adoption.
-We do not expect the adoption of this ASU to have a material impact on our consolidated financial statements.
+We will adopt this ASU as required on January 1, 2018, using the modified retrospective method of adoption.
+The primary impact to the financial statements will be the addition of the new disclosure requirements, as we do not expect material changes to individual line items in the consolidated financial statements.